 Chico Area Recreation District are actually more accessible for Forest Ranch area residents via Highway 32.
 Consideration should be given as to whether it makes sense to retain this area as part of PRPD, given the limited population and access issues.
+The Butte Local Agency Formation Commission [LAFCO] in their July 2, 2009 Municipal Service Review agrees that the District should consider detachment proceedings for this area.
 If the area is retained as part of the District, land acquisition for parks and a maintenance facility should be considered as a long term objective in anticipation of future growth.